datarchy/datarchy.github.io/content/code/20200820_spark_rows_number/index.md

 I’ve made some comparisons of execution times using 9 datasets with different numbers of rows.
 I run my tests on a local setting (8 cores).

-The numbers talk for themselves :
+The numbers talk for themselves:

 |Rows number|Method 1 (in seconds)|Method 2 (in seconds)|
 |-----------|---------------------|---------------------|